 Space Permaculture is a network of gardens for growing, interpreting and preserving the seeds of edible plants that have been cultivated or eaten in outer space.
 The gardens are sites for assembling and distributing off-planet agricultural biodiversity and directing the visitors’ gaze upwards—connecting the plants in the garden to multi-species activities in the sky—asking questions about environmental stewardship in outer space and here on Earth.

 There are many local and national seed saving programs that preserve the historical agricultural biodiversity of a place, but who will assemble, maintain and propagate heritage varieties that have been cultivated in or for outer space?

 During this year-long residency the artist collective GENOMIC GASTRONOMY will be working with gardeners in Ireland and around the world to grow, taste, debate and preserve the agricultural biodiversity of outer space.
-Throughout the growing season (March-August 2023) the artists will engage participating seed savers and visitors to the Butler Gallery with conversations and events, distributing seeds on SAT March 11, 2023 and harvesting and saving seeds in August 2023 (date TBC).
-Additional events during the year include:
+Throughout the growing season (March-August 2023) the artists will engage participating seed savers and visitors to the Butler Gallery with conversations and events, distributing seeds on SAT March 11, 2023 and harvesting and saving seeds in July 2023.
+Events during the year include:

 - A site visit and prototyping event with NCAD Field and community groups in Dublin 8 (WED, March 8th, 2023).

 - Satellite Seed Savers: Seed Exchange event distributing space seeds to growers in Kilkenny city and county on March 11th.

 - A special drop -in harvest event on Tuesday 25th July from 12 - 4pm at Butler Gallery for the wider grower's network and public.

 Visit our reading room and seed library at Butler gallery throughout the year, and join the conversation.